Azure/azure-sdk/docs/cpp/implementation.md

 {% endhighlight %}

 #### Physical Design

-> TODO: Move this to implementation or move the headers discussion from implementation here

 {% include requirement/SHOULD id="cpp-design-physical-include-quotes" %} include files using quotes (") for files within the same git repository, and angle brackets (<>) for external dependencies.